The Great Oaks of Old Bas-Bréau, 1864

 As for many artists reacting to the industrialization of cities, the Forest of Fontainebleau held profound meaning for the Barbizon School artists and represented a radical contrast to the speed of modernity.
 Their interest in nature eventually spread to the city dwellers who, by the 1850s, were seeking an escape in landscape paintings of unspoiled nature.

-• Industrialization was running rampant during Rousseau’s career.
+- Industrialization was running rampant during Rousseau’s career.
 This interest in technology, modernity, and “progress” directly affected the public’s interest in Rousseau’s paintings.
 Research the Industrial Revolution and its effects on the people both in and outside of urban centers.
-Do you think the Industrial Revolution had a positive or negative effect on the public demand for landscape painting?
+How might the Industrial Revolution have impacted public demand for landscape paintings?
+Explain your argument in a short essay, presentation, or class debate.

-• The landscape paintings of Claude Lorrain, created over 200 years earlier, were in sharp contrast to those of Rousseau and the Barbizon School painters.
+- The landscape paintings of Claude Lorrain, created over 200 years earlier, were in sharp contrast to those of Rousseau and the Barbizon School painters.
 Research the work of Claude Lorrain and compare his approach and interest to those of Rousseau.
 Do you think Rousseau is more modern than Claude?
-Explain your answer.
+Explain your answer in a short essay, presentation, or class debate.

 Resources Available to Order